Acornsgrow/hitnmiss/README.md

 In some cases you might need to set the expiration to be a different value for each value.
-This is generally when you get back information in the `self.fetch_cacheable_entity` method that you use to compute the expiration.
+This is generally when you get back information in the `self.get` method that you use to compute the expiration.
 Once you have the expiration for that value you can set it by passing the expiration into the `Hitnmiss::Entity` constructor as seen below.
 *Note:* The expiration in the `Hitnmiss::Entity` will take precedence